How to File Your Nails So They Never Peel or Break Again

 Stick to short.
 Though long talons are good for back scratching, tapping your nails impatiently in a meeting, and sporting super-fun designs, they aren’t the strongest.
 As Marton says, “any length past your fingertip can add too much stress to the nail bed, which leads to breaking.”
 As for the shape, Marton suggests keeping them square or round.

 Whatever you do, always keep your nails clean and dry to prevent bacteria from growing under your nail bed.
-And try to avoid nibbling your nails—here’s why biting your nails is so bad!
-Use these other pro tips to grow your shiniest, healthiest nails ever.
+Next, learn the steps for how to do your own manicure at home.